Surfshark vs ExpressVPN: which VPN is better?

 From the data in the table, it is clear why Surfshark is one of the fastest VPNs on the market right now.
 ExpressVPN couldn’t compete with Surfshark in regards to the download and upload speeds.
 Each server location that was tested provided faster speeds with Surfshark.

-In addition to the upload and download speeds, we’ve also tested the providers’ ping.
-In the three tested locations, it was once again found that Surfshark is the winner.
+Regarding the providers’ ping, in the three tested locations, it was once again found that Surfshark is the winner.

 Surfshark | ExpressVPN | |